 Businessworld - LENT is a time when many Christians fast as a way to focus on God.
 The Lenten season ended on Holy Saturday.

-For taxpayers, however, the end of Lent marks the start of the preparation -- and later, the submission -- of income tax returns.
+the preparation -- and later, the submission -- of income tax returns.

 After more than a year, the BIR issued a primer to serve as guide on how to properly accomplish BIR Forms 1701 and 1702.